 Investigating how information is created, organised, searched, and shared within and across communities, organisations and societies.

-We are UCD Information and Library Studies, members of the iSchool consortium.
-The School of Information and Library Studies is the only academic institution in Ireland to provide undergraduate and postgraduate degree programmes leading to research and professionally accredited qualifications in Information and Library Studies.
+We are UCD Information and Communication Studies, members of the iSchool consortium.
+The School of Information and Communication Studies is the only academic institution in Ireland to provide undergraduate and postgraduate degree programmes leading to research and professionally accredited qualifications in Information and Library Studies.
 We are also the only iSchool in Ireland offering students an international education with a unique Irish experience.

 Dr Lai Ma has received an Erasmus+ International Credit Mobility grant to visit Peking University, Beijing, China.

 Erasmus+ International Credit Mobility is a European Union-funded programme that supports the academic mobility of students and staff between Europe and the rest of the world.